spsforks/SCons-scons-wiki/UnderstandingBuildDir.md

 ## Step 2: BuildDir() might be the droid you're looking for

 "Hey!", you say.
 "Where did all those files come from?
 We don't have anything to create those."
 This is where [BuildDir](BuildDir)() comes in.
 This time we're going to focus on the sconscript down in the bfs subdirectory.
-For these examples, I'm going to leave the build_dir in place in the sconstruct as I don't want files going all over my nice, clean areas with sconstruct and sconscript.
+For these examples, I'm going to leave the variant_dir in place in the sconstruct as I don't want files going all over my nice, clean areas with sconstruct and sconscript.
 So, let's take a look at that sconscript, shall we:

 ```txt